ibm-cloud-docs/Db2onCloud/encryption.md

 {: shortdesc}

 The following methods are used to secure your data:
--  The default keys are managed by [Key Protect](/docs/key-protect?topic=key-protect-importing-keys).
-Bring-your-own-key [(BYOK)](/docs/Db2onCloud?topic=Db2onCloud-key-protect-v2) for encryption is also available through Key Protect integration.
+- By default, VPC volumes are encrypted at rest with IBM-managed encryption.
+Bring-your-own-key [(BYOK)](/docs/Db2onCloud?topic=Db2onCloud-key-protect-v2) for encryption is also available through [Key Protect](/docs/key-protect?topic=key-protect-importing-keys) integration.
 - Backups are encrypted.
 - Data in motion is encrypted through SSL/TLS.
 The current supported version of this encryption is TLS 1.3.
 - All {{site.data.keyword.Db2_on_Cloud_short}} storage is provided on storage encrypted by using AES-256 encryption.